Selection mechanisms in front invasion: Introduction

 \subsection{Outline}

-In \S\ref{s:lms}, we explain how to predict linearized invasion speeds, and how this relates to a linearized marginal stability criterion, concluding with a discussion on practically computing linear spreading speeds, frequencies, and wavenumbers.
+{ In \S\ref{s:lms} through \S\ref{sec: modulated}, we focus on the role of marginal stability as a front selection mechanism.} In \S\ref{s:lms}, we explain how to predict linearized invasion speeds, and how this relates to a linearized marginal stability criterion, concluding with a discussion on practically computing linear spreading speeds, frequencies, and wavenumbers.
 We discuss the nonlinear invasion problem in \S\ref{s:nlms}, explaining strategies for finding front solutions and developing nonlinear marginal stability criteria which determine selected invasion speeds.
 In \S\ref{s:robust}, we discuss robustness of invasion processes under changes in parameters; in particular, this motivates the development of efficient numerical methods for continuing front speeds and detecting pushed-to-pulled transitions.
 In \S\ref{s:nlmsp}, we formulate precise spectral conditions which rigorously guarantee pushed or pulled front invasion, and sketch the proofs of these selection results.
 We return to pattern-forming fronts in \S\ref{sec: modulated}, describing existing results on sharp linear stability in connection with open problems and strategies for understanding selection in this context.
 This section also includes practical strategies for finding selected states in the wake as well as problems related to secondary invasion processes that are initiated when the primary invasion selects an unstable pattern, as seen for instance in the Cahn-Hilliard equation.
 We conclude with a discussion, \S\ref{s:dis} that points to many open problems, revisiting in particular the connections with marginal positivity and steepest fronts.